rsantoyo-dev/super-jss-workspace/projects/super-jss/README.md

 [![Storybook](https://img.shields.io/badge/Storybook-Visit-FF4785)](https://sjss-storybook.netlify.app/)
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+Ship less CSS.
+Style with Signals.
+Theme everything at runtime.

 Super JavaScript Stylesheets (SJSS) is a tiny, runtime styling library for Angular 20.
 It generates atomic CSS as you use it, supports responsive breakpoints and theming, and gives you a minimal, ergonomic API.

 - ⚡ Angular‑native: built on Signals